Stability theory of game-theoretic group feature explanations for machine learning models: Group explainers with coalition structures

 Having quotient game explanations does not provide one with single feature explanations, which sometimes are desirable.
 Unlike game values, coalitional values may allow for a more efficient way of computing single feature explanations.
 This is the case, for example, when a coalitional value can be obtained using a two-step procedure: first by playing a quotient-like game and then a game inside the union.
+This consequently affects the structure of the coalitional value, which in turn improves the exposition on stability (\S 4.3.3) and allows for extending coalitional values to recursive ones for generic partition trees (\S \ref{sec::parttree1}).